etgrieco/easy-feeds/README.md

 );
 ```

-# Deployment
+# Setting up a deployment environment

-Currently, to avoid a complex deployment environment procedures, static assets will be generated and maintained in source control at `app/assets/static/`.
+Generated asset files are to be copied into `app/assets/static/`.

 To re-build: